Muhammad-Yameen/laravel-repository-pattern/README.md

 # laravel-repository-pattern

-Create the new Service Provider to the providers named "php artisan  make:provider RepositoryServiceProvider"
+Create a new service provider and add it to the list of providers.

+        php artisan  make:provider RepositoryServiceProvider

-and then bind the repository and interface in register function.
+Bind the repository and interface in the register function.

         $models = array(
             'CustomModel',